Mapex P500TW Single Chain Double Bass Pedal

 While the Mapex P500TW Single Chain certainly isn’t the best double bass pedal if you want to judge solely based on quality and performance.
 However, if you take into account price and value, it is a clear winner, beating out double bass pedals that are 10 times the price.
 You should know that you can spend a ton of money on double bass pedals, but the return in quality and performance isn’t always perfectly correlated.
 In other words, we are saying that the Mapex is the best double bass pedal for the money.

 The most important part of the Mapex P500TW is that it is reliable and durable for the price.
 You can definitely find cheaper, but you sacrifice a lot in quality.
-You can also find a lot more expensive double bass pedals with better quality, but you pay exponential more for a slight upgrade.
+You can also find a lot more expensive double bass pedals with better quality, but you pay exponentially more for a slight upgrade.
 In other words, the Mapex P500TW strikes that perfect sweet spot on price and performance.

 In terms of features, the Mapex P500TW comes with the gold standards such as a single chain drive, reversible beater, and adjustable spurs.
-We like its single chain drive mechanism better than its competition, as it just seemed more sturdy and durable.
+We like its single-chain drive mechanism better than its competition, as it just seemed more sturdy and durable.
 Additionally, you can make little adjustments to these quickly and easily.
 The reversible beater is always nice too if you want a softer sound.

 – Excellent value